 - Eligible population

 - Special qualification criteria

 We see three plan designs emerging as the most popular:

 #3 – A subset of employees are eligible

-We’ll start with the third most popular program, and this is typically for companies eager to begin engaging a portion of their talent and not willing to wait until the next benefit plan year to make an impact.
-This is commonly a phased roll-out where employers will focus immediately on the population of highest need.
+We’ll start with the third most popular program.
+This is typically for companies that are eager to begin engaging a portion of their talent and are not willing to wait until the next benefit plan year to make an impact.
+This is commonly a phased roll-out wherein employers will focus immediately on the population of highest need.
 In some cases, that’s a call center where turnover is high and Student Loan Assistance can help curb the challenge.
 In other cases, it’s been the leadership development program where Student Loan Assistance can help speed up recruitment.

 #2 – All employees are eligible to receive $100 / month to their student loans

 The average student debt holder in America has just north of $31,000 outstanding, and an extra $100 per month will help her/him get out of debt in seven years instead of 10, saving more than $11,000 in principal and interest over the life of their loan.
 The monthly assistance from their employer significantly brightens the light at the end of a long debt repayment tunnel, so many companies will choose to offer a $100 monthly contribution.

 At most companies, all full-time employees are eligible for benefits, so it’s common to offer Student Loan Assistance that way as well.
 Again, employers choose to minimize special qualification criteria such as a holding period or degree requirement, favoring plans that are simply communicated and simply understood.